semantifyit/schema-org-adapter/docu/dataModel.md

 * **name**: The name(s) (multilinguality) of the Class. e.g. `Hotel`
 * **description**: The description(s) about the Class.
 * **properties**: The possible <a href="#Property">properties</a> that this Class can have. e.g. `http://schema.org/openingHoursSpecification`
-* **super-classes**: Classes that are "parents" of this Class. e.g. `http://schema.org/LodgingBusiness`
+* **superclasses**: Classes that are "parents" of this Class. e.g. `http://schema.org/LodgingBusiness`
-* **sub-classes**: Classes that are "children" of this Class.
+* **subclasses**: Classes that are "children" of this Class.
 * **superseded by**: A newer Class that is meant to substitute this Class, in general it is recommended to not use superseded Classes.

 <a name="Property"></a>
 ### Property

 A Property is a characteristic that a <a href="#Class">Class</a> can have, like "name" or "address".
-Properties have one or multiple classes as **domains**, those domains (and their sub-classes) can use the Property.
+Properties have one or multiple classes as **domains**, those domains (and their subclasses) can use the Property.
 Properties have one or multiple classes/enumerations/data types as **ranges**, describing valid value types for the Property.

 Properties have following important attributes (for a complete list check the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/api.md#Property" target="_blank">API</a>):